elysia090/gpt-oss/README.md

 The [Sera runtime](docs/sera.md) includes a full-featured terminal interface exposed through the `gpt-oss-sera-quickstart` console script.
 The helper takes care of downloading the published checkpoint, preparing the lightweight Sera artefacts, and starting an interactive session for you.
+By default the Quickstart reuses the Hugging Face cache so no extra copy of the checkpoint is created; pass `--materialize-download` if you need the files duplicated into a separate directory.

 Follow the manual setup below to install the helper and launch the chat from a local environment.